Foot Domination

 The foot as a symbol of submission

 The foot has signified subordination across many cultures long before any kink vocabulary existed.
-Proskynesis, the act of prostration and kissing toward the feet of a superior, is recorded in the ancient Near East and in Greek accounts of the Persian court; foot-washing appears as an act of service and humility in the New Testament.
-The Chinese practice of foot binding, which from roughly the tenth century made the bound "lotus foot" an eroticised object and was formally banned in 1912, fused the foot's erotic and hierarchical meanings.
-These traditions supply the cultural raw material, the foot as the lowest, most lowly part of the body, that modern foot domination repurposes for consensual play.
+Proskynesis, the act of prostration toward the feet of a superior, is recorded in the ancient Near East and in Greek accounts of the Persian court; ritual foot-washing appears in the New Testament as an act of service and humility.
+In China, the practice of foot binding made the bound "lotus foot" an eroticised status object over several centuries, before being formally outlawed in the early twentieth century; the cultural history of foot fetishism traces how such traditions fused the foot's erotic and hierarchical meanings.
+These supply the raw material, the foot as the lowest part of the body, that modern foot domination repurposes for consensual play.

 In practice